MarcusColeman/COVID-and-Its-Effects/README.md

 3) Open the Anaconda Prompt in the Directory in Which You Stored This Repo
 4) Ensure that the Python Package Manager (i.e. pip) in installed by running conda install pip
-5) Install the Environment Dependencies by Running "pip install -r requirements.txt" 6)To Open the Jupyter Notebook, Key jupyter notebook in the Anaconda Prompt.
+5) Install the Environment Dependencies by Running "pip install -r requirements.txt"
+6) To Open the Jupyter Notebook, Key jupyter notebook in the Anaconda Prompt.
 This will open your directory structure in your browser.
 Navigate to and click on the Jupyter Notebook to view.